sfmoraa/SJTUhelper/README.md

 # SJTUhelper
-A helpful website that grants SJTU students easy access to trending information and campus-related updates.
+A helpful website that helps SJTU students easily access trending information and campus-related updates.